-They’ve also been seven time regulars on the Legendary Rhythm & Blues Cruise, no small wonder considering the fact that they’re familiar faces on both coasts of South Florida, the place Soars proudly calls home.
+They’ve also been seven time regulars on the Legendary Rhythm & Blues Cruise, no little wonder considering the fact that they’re familiar faces on both coasts of South Florida, the place Soars proudly calls home.

 “I consider myself both blessed and honored to get to play music for people,” Soars says humbly.
 “It’s a privilege.
 I am extremely grateful and I never take it for granted for a minute.
 I love putting smiles on folks faces and maybe help some folks forget about their troubles for a while.
 Seeing people dancing, and having a good time puts a smile on my face.”